Table of Contents

 The competition for entry-level roles can be tough, so the more experience you have before embarking on a career in law, the greater your chances of securing one of these coveted positions will be.

-When writing your law student CV, you should showcase a mix of relevant experience (such as coursework or internships), soft skills (abilities tied to your personality that affect how well you work with others and how you approach your work), and hard skills (skills learned and developed through training).
+When writing your CV, you should showcase a mix of relevant experience (such as coursework or internships), soft skills (abilities tied to your personality that affect how well you work with others and how you approach your work), and hard skills (skills learned and developed through training).

 Here are some examples of skills for your CV that will help you land the law job you want: